 Selecting the Right Tools

-• Sanding Sponges: These flexible blocks adapt to curves, making them suitable for gently curved moldings.
-They come in various grits to accommodate different sanding stages.
+- Sanding Sponges: Flexible blocks that adapt to curves.
+Good for gently curved moldings.
+Available in multiple grits to work through sanding stages.

-• Power Sanders with Special Attachments: Orbital and detail sanders equipped with contour adaptors can speed up the process for larger sections and less intricate curves.
+- Power Sanders with Special Attachments: Orbital and detail sanders with contour adaptors speed up the process for larger sections and less intricate curves.
+Use carefully near fine details.

 The Sanding Process